We are Langhorne Carpet Company

 What Distinguishes Langhorne Carpet?

-We are honored that you are considering Langhorne Carpet for your floor covering purchase.
-Before you make a final carpet buying decision, you might consider just some of the following reasons our carpet is regarded among home furnishing authorities worldwide as the foundation of fine interiors.
+Before making your final carpet buying decision, consider just some of the following reasons our carpet is regarded as the foundation of fine interiors by home furnishing authorities worldwide.

 From classic to contemporary, running lines (in stock) to custom creations, there is no limit to the design possibilities for your Langhorne carpet.
 While many of our traditional designs can be traced to 18th century Europe, our exclusive line of lively Alex Papachristidis patterns is in demand.
 Working from a postage-size sample, we are even able to reproduce any heritage carpet.
 And we frequently collaborate with decorators on a wide range of original designs to suit individual tastes, color, border, and size requirements.
 This may include blending Peruvian alpaca—even luxurious silk—with our woolens.